Couple beaten with windshield wiper after dogs removed from tenant's apartment

-Dr. Kenneisha Gilbert says she was beaten with a windshield wiper and left a gash on her forehead and stitches in her lip.
+Dr. Kennisha Gilbert says she was beaten with a windshield wiper that left a gash on her forehead and stitches in her lip.

-She says she and her husband were beaten outside their home in East Flatbush in a dispute over the shocking condition of more than twenty dogs.
+She says she and her husband were beaten outside their home on East 94th Street in East Flatbush in a dispute over the shocking condition of the abused animals.

-The tenants kept and bred the dogs in what the police describe as deplorable conditions in a filthy upstairs apartment.
+Authorities say the tenants kept and bred the dogs in deplorable conditions in a filthy upstairs apartment.
 Many of the dogs were chained to the floor 24 hours a day.

-Dr. Gilbert spent nine months trying to get police and the ASPCA to do something about the conditions and to rescue the dogs.

-On Thursday, police finally arrested two of the apartment residents and charged them with animal cruelty.
-The dogs were removed from the home.

 ALSO READ | 3 new FDNY graduates following in fallen fathers' footsteps